 When you participate in a group session, everyone works together toward the same goal.
 Many find that they end up working harder, as they’re encouraged by everyone around them.
 You’re able to see your classmates push themselves toward the goal, and that encourages you to push yourself.
 A study published in the Journal of Social Sciences found that participants gravitate toward the exercise behavior of those around them.
 When you join a group of people that are all pumped and excited for their workout, their attitude is likely to rub off on you.
 A group workout is fun!

 Joining a group class provides opportunities to get to know new people.
 Even if you don’t make a lifelong friend, ten minutes of small talk before class begins can be a real social boost to your day.
 Living in a big city, we are surrounded by people all the time, and yet, it’s easy to go about your day without having any social interaction.
-Pilates classes can give you an excuse to meet new people in West Los Angeles that share your interests.
+Pilates classes can give you an excuse to meet new people in Westwood that share your interests.

 Bring a Friend

 Pilates classes are a great way to meet new people, but if you already have a friend that you’d like to spend more time with, Pilates can be a great activity for you to do together.
 Is there someone you greatly admire for their dedication to fitness?
 Invite them along- working out with friends can boost your dedication, and be lots of fun.
 Mix up your coffee or lunch dates, with an activity that gets you, and your friend, moving.